1. Freycinet National Park

 7. West Coast Wilderness Railway

 The West Coast Wilderness Railway will show you a side of Tasmania that few people get to experience.
 Located three and a half hours from Launceston, the railway offers many different tours through the Tasmania wilderness.
+It's the closest you'll get to riding the Hogwarts Express in Tasmania.

 8. Mount Wellington/Kunanyi